Professor of Philosophical Theology

-Austrian by birth, Israeli by descent, and American by adoption, Judith Wolfe studied and taught in Jerusalem, Oxford and Berlin before joining the University of St Andrews in 2014.
+Born in Vienna, Judith Wolfe studied in Jerusalem and Oxford and taught in Berlin and Oxford before joining the University of St Andrews in 2014 (see CV).

-(d) on C.S.
-Lewis and his intellectual circle, or
+- on C.S.
+Lewis and his intellectual circle, and